Noel Sickles: Scorchy Smith

 Sickles was assigned to the action/adventure comic Scorchy Smith, whose creator, John Terry, was suffering from tuberculosis.
 Loosely modeled on Charles Lindbergh, Scorchy was a pilot-for-hire who flew into numerous high-octane globe-trotting adventures.
 The series, which started in 1930, was heavily influenced by Roy Crane’s adventure strip Wash Tubbs.
 Sickles initially illustrated the strip as a ghost artist, but he signed his own name after Terry's 1934 death.

 Sickles' artwork was much admired and proved highly influential to other comic strip artists.
-His compositions were cinematic in style, and he had a brisk, impressionistic style of inking that he referred to as “chiaroscuro.”
+His compositions were cinematic in style, and he had a brisk, impressionistic style of inking that he referred to as "chiaroscuro."
 Sickles also was adept in his application of the shading medium Zipatone.
 Sickles and Caniff worked together for two years, sometimes writing and drawing each other's strips.
 Caniff acknowledged being heavily influenced by Sickles.

+Acknowledging Sickles' influence on his own work, cartoonist Alex Toth described him as an "illustrator/reporter" who "didn't exaggerate.
+He didn't cartoon things.
+He played it straight!"

+John Romita also recognized the importance of Sickles's work: "Toth loosened everybody up and got everybody wide awake.
+They all discovered Scorchy Smith.
+They discovered Sickles because Toth maybe had 300 dailies of Noel Sickles in a stack of Photostats.
+People were copying from that stack of Photostats, and handing them out to each other.
+The whole industry was using those Scorchy Smith dailies.
+And that’s when I found out that Caniff and Sickles had developed that style together.
+We all sprang from that.
+I think it lit a fire under the whole industry."

 Magazine illustration

-Sickles asked the newspaper syndicate for a salary raise in 1936, and when he was turned down, he quit, becoming a successful commercial illustrator.
+Sickles asked the Associated Press for a salary raise in 1936, and when he was turned down, he quit, becoming a successful commercial illustrator.
 He also ghosted the daily strip The Adventures of Patsy, but otherwise the rest of his career was devoted to magazine illustration.
 For Life, he illustrated the original publications of The Old Man and the Sea and The Bridges at Toko-Ri.